logo - Join me in the 1900s - by John Cole

 Playing on the bomb sites

-My family used to live in Alpha Road, Edmonton, which is off Fore Street.
-The cottages opposite had been pulled down for a large tower block called High Mead (now, in 2012, itself awaiting demolition), and my sisters and I, along with all the other kids in the street used to play on the site.
-One day we found a large object which we sat on and banged on, using it as a drum, In a moment, we were being dragged indoors after a man passing started shouting that it was an unexploded World War Twp bomb.
+My sisters and I, along with all the other kids in the street used to play on the bomb site opposite.
+One day we found a large object which we sat on and banged on, using it as a drum.
+In a moment, we were being dragged indoors after a man passing started shouting that it was an unexploded World War Two bomb.
 It was!
 A bomb disposal squad arrived and took it away.
 This was as late as the 1960s!
-Apparently it was in the local paper, The Weekly Herald.
+It had lain there for 20 or more years!
+Our escape was in the local paper, The Weekly Herald.

 There was also the seamier side of life, which I was not supposed to know about, but couldn't help noticing or overhearing.
 One of our neighbours had a sister who came to live with her for a time.
 There were American soldiers stationed nearby, and the sister stayed out late, spoke with a drawl, had lots of cigarettes, and an endless supply of stockings.
 It was the talk of the neighbourhood!